IETF-TEAS-WG/teas-ns-dt/framework/draft-framework.md

 There are a number of different technologies that can be used, including physical connections, MPLS, TSN, Flex-E, etc.

-See [draft-ietf-teas-enhanced-vpn] - section 4 - for instance, for example underlying technologies.
+See {{I-D.ietf-teas-enhanced-vpn}} - section 4 - for instance, for example underlying technologies.

 <Note: do we want to add to the list of candidate technolgies in the enhanced VPN draft?
 It should not be the intention that this document should provide an exhaustive list.>